Luton railway station: History

 A public area, known as the Great Moor, had to be built through; the remainder of the land was bought for development by John Crawley, who provided a replacement in what is known as the People's Park.
 This proved a worthwhile investment because, as the town's staple trade in straw hats diminished as they went out of fashion, it was replaced by engineering works.
 By the beginning of the twentieth century, the population had nearly trebled and the station had become an important stop for main line expresses.

 London, Midland and Scottish Railway

-The station, consisting of only 3 platforms, was rebuilt in 1939 to the designs of the London, Midland and Scottish Railway company architect William Henry Hamlyn.
+The station, consisting of three platforms, was rebuilt in 1939 to the designs of the London, Midland and Scottish Railway company architect William Henry Hamlyn.

 British Rail era

 In 1960, a fourth platform was added.
 During electrification in the early 1980s, a fifth platform was added for the suburban services to and from St. Pancras.